($599) Cost to ship a car from Kansas City, MO to Little Rock, AR

 The time of the year

-Seasonal demand and weather conditions in both Kansas City and Little Rock can impact car shipping prices.
+Seasonal demand and weather patterns in Kansas City and Little Rock often affect the cost of auto transport.

 Kansas City is in an area of the country with a lot of storms, very hot summers, and very cold winters.
 Therefore, there's chance that your move will be affected by the weather.
 Check the forecast ahead of time to plan accordingly.
 Remember, moves often require spending many hours outdoors.